EUR RMA

 Operators can be monitored through various means and in any region.

-EUROCONTROL operates 3 fixed, ground based Height Monitoring Units (HMU) to support monitoring in European airspace.
+EUROCONTROL operates one fixed ground based Height Monitoring Unit (HMU) to support monitoring in European airspace.

-The three European Height Monitoring Systems are deployed at the following locations:
+The European Height Monitoring Unit is deployed at the following location:

 The coverage of each HMU has a radius of 45 NM.

-These systems are fully automatic and designed to operate 24 hours a day, 365 days of the year, however, the operator is advised to confirm the serviceability of the HMUs before conducting a dedicated height monitoring flight.
+This system is fully automatic and designed to operate 24 hours a day, 365 days per year.
+However, the operator is advised to confirm the serviceability of the HMU before conducting a dedicated height monitoring flight.
 Please see the latest HMU status above.

-Any aircraft transmitting an ICAO 24-bit aircraft identifier, flying between FL 290 and FL 410 within the operational coverage area of the HMUs will be detected by the HMU systems.
+Any aircraft transmitting an ICAO 24-bit aircraft identifier, flying between FL 290 and FL 410 within the operational coverage area of the HMU will be detected by the HMU system.

 To ensure the accuracy of the result, it is necessary for the aircraft to fly straight and level for a minimum of five minutes within the coverage area defined above.